Sacrificing Headcount to Pay for Salesforce

 “If a dealer decides to buy a product, and we don’t have it ready, they’re going to go somewhere else.
 With HubSpot, our supply chain department can look at upcoming opportunities to get ahead of the game.
 If we see that five dealers are going to be placing orders for X amount of product in three months, for example, we can plan for that and make sure we can fill those orders so we don’t lose the sale.”

-In addition to getting dealers the inventory they need when they need it, the HubSpot CRM platform is also keeping dealers engaged through an innovative combination of email marketing and salesperson outreach.
+In addition to getting dealers the inventory they need when they need it, HubSpot is also keeping dealers engaged through an innovative combination of email marketing and salesperson outreach.

 When salespeople see particularly relevant topics covered in upcoming email newsletters, for example, they proactively reach out to dealers to give them a heads up.
 As a result, dealers spend more time reading the newsletter.